Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.13.2
 DISCONTINUED

+- [flying squid](https://github.com/PrismarineJS/flying-squid) - flying squid is a server built in JavaScript.
+It supports digging/placing blocks, World Generation and more.
+Version: 1.8 - 1.16
+Currently Active

 - [Feather](https://github.com/feather-rs/feather) - Feather is a recode of Minecraft servers entirely in the Rust programming language, aimed at making the server run multicore - this would significantly increase performance.
 It currently only supports 1.16.5.
 Worth noting, their plugin API is not finished yet either.
 Version: 1.16.5
 Currently Active